deepqmc/deepqmc/doc/api.rst

 .. automodule:: deepqmc.gnn.gnn

-SchNet
+ElectronGNN
 ~~~~~~

-This submodule defines the SchNet architecutre adapted for graphs of nuclei and electrons.
+This submodule provides the ElectronGNN architecture for defining neural network
+parametrized functions acting on graphs of electrons and nuclei.

-.. automodule:: deepqmc.gnn.schnet
+.. automodule:: deepqmc.gnn.electron_gnn

 .. toctree::